genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 The Study Browser is the main interface to quickly search and discover studies of interest.

 !!!
 Important
-    You can only access the studies if you have the required permissions (Access all data).
+    Without **Access all data** permission you can access only studies created by you or shared with a group you belong to.
+You can access all studies in the ODM with **Access all data** permission.
 Refer to the section [User Setup](setup.md) to learn more about users and permissions.

 ## Getting to the Study Browser

-You can access the studies menu by clicking on **Browse Studies** from the dashboard, or by clicking at the top left menu and selecting **Study Browser**.
+You can access the list of available studies by clicking on **Browse Studies** from the dashboard, or by clicking at the top left menu and selecting **Study Browser**.

 ![1StudyBrowser.png](doc-odm-user-guide/images/1StudyBrowser.png)
 <figcaption>Access the available studies in ODM (based on your permissions) by clicking <strong>Browse studies</strong> on the main dashboard (A), or by clicking on the top left menu and selecting <strong>Study Browser</strong> (B).</figcaption>